The Safety and Wellbeing of Young People is Our Number One Priority

 Bathroom breaks will be scheduled and sanitized after each visit.

 Meals will be scheduled and limited to their designated room.
-No outside food vendors or deliveries will be permitted this year.
 Your child must bring all snacks, drinks and lunch with them each day.

 Each room will be thoroughly sanitized each night.
 Common areas of the room will be sanitized throughout the day based on usage and student traffic.

 Members will be brought out to a parent’s car when they arrive for pick up.
 Staff will identify the appropriate persons authorized to pick up and sign off they are cleared.
-No parent sign out at this time.
 Please try to have the same person pick up as much as possible to ease the pickup procedure.

 Member payments can be made over the phone, via email or with communication envelopes available at curbside stations.

 All staff is available via email using the contacts on our Administrative Contact Page.